Home

 World War II

-A number of courses were run at the establishment, most of which lasted a few weeks.
-For example, the torpedo course ran over two weeks during which trainees had to fire two practice torpedoes from two Motor Torpedo Boats (MTBs).
+A number of courses were run at the establishment, most of which lasted a couple of weeks.
+For example, the torpedo course ran over two weeks during which trainees had to fire two practice torpedoes from two Motor Torpedo Boats.
 Students arrived and left each Friday night by train from Glasgow.
 In all, it is estimated that some 55,000 personnel of various nationalities passed through the base during its four years of operation.

-Somewhat alarmingly, either a Westland Lysander or a Blackburn Skua would occasionally fly over to provide target practise for the base’s anti-aircraft guns.
-Where these aircraft were based and what they did, exactly is not known but they may have used a grass airstrip at Lochyside, a mile or so North of Fort William.
+Somewhat alarmingly, either a Westland Lysander or a Blackburn Skua 'would fly over to provide a gunnery target'.
+Where these aircraft were based and what they did, exactly is not known but they may have used a grass airstrip at Lochyside, a mile or so north of Fort William.